Excited to have you on board for our localization mission! Here's a simple guide to get you started:

 After you've translated your piece, give us a heads up by commenting /review.
 This will automatically move the card to the "in Review" status and let our Language Leads or Proofreaders know that it's time to revise your translation and prepare before potentially publishing it.

-There are machine-translated markdown files.
-Carefully revise it and make any corrections or improvements.
+There are machine-translated markdown files in this repository.
+Select an article and revise it.
 Then, open a PR to propose the changes.
 The language lead will review your PR and publish it in our publication.

 Here are the detailed steps.